 - New Orleans to Washington, D.C.
 (56 hours): $1,294

 When I first published this article on April 4, the prices I got for all of these trips were usually cheaper than they are today.
-In the past few months, prices for many Amtrak Sleeper Car tickets have decreased by hundreds of dollars.
-While a couple of routes were $15-20 more expensive, most fares have fallen $100 or more.
+Prices increased in Summer 2022, dropped in the fall, and now that it’s 2023, they’ve gone back up.
+In the past few months, prices for many Amtrak Sleeper Car tickets have increased by nearly $500 .
+While a couple of routes were $15-20 less expensive, most fares have risen sharply.

 Amtrak Sleeper Car Discounts: Do Seniors, Active Duty/Veterans, or Anyone Else Get Cheaper Tickets?